elixir-unicode/unicode_string/README.md

 * Casing rules for the Turkish dotted capital `I` and dotless small `i`.
 * Casing rules for the retention of dots over `i` for Lithuanian letters with additional accents.
 * Titlecasing of IJ at the start of words in Dutch.
-* Removal of accents when upper casing letters in Greek.
+* Removal of diacritics when upper casing letters in Greek.

 There are other casing rules that are not currently implemented such as: